ChristopherRWilliams/RWP_Python_moments/README.md

 Place the Python code from this repository into the directory: py_files

 # Input Source Data
-Go to the US Department of Energy (DOE) Atmospheric Radiation Measurement (ARM) program Data Discovery (https://adc.arm.gov/discovery/#/) and download the precipitation mode RWP spectra (http://dx.doi.org/10.5439/1025129).
+Go to the US Department of Energy (DOE) Atmospheric Radiation Measurement (ARM) program Data Discovery (https://adc.arm.gov/discovery/#/) and download the precipitation mode RWP spectra.

+The link (http://dx.doi.org/10.5439/1025129) will take you to Data Discovery and will select the correct data type.

 Place the downloaded input soure files into the directory: rwp_precip_spec